 Referral Criteria: Each referral of a patient/client is assessed individually.

-- The person has a life-threatening illness or advanced illness
+- The person has a life-threatening illness or multiple chronic illness'

 - The person has limited support from family and friends; or could benefit from a relationship with a Doula Volunteer

 - A professional is monitoring the needs of this person as their illness progresses

 - This person has been consulted and would like a "volunteer visitor"